The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Results and discussion

 \section{Results and discussion}

-In this section we present the results obtained for the different sets of retrievals.
-As already discussed, these include three main different approaches: (1) Full spectral range; (2) Exclusion of the saturated 0.69 - 1.91 $\mu$m range; (3) Same as (2) but using a number of cloud extinction models.
-For displaying results, we will assume that, following the law of large numbers, the most likely value for each parameter is the median of the marginalised posterior probability distribution.
-Similarly, the error bars will be computed as 1-$\sigma$ deviations from the median.
+In this section, we present the results obtained for the different sets of retrievals.
+As already discussed, these include three main different approaches: (1) full spectral range; (2) exclusion of the saturated 0.69 - 1.91 $\mu$m range; (3) same as (2) but using a number of cloud extinction models.
+To display the results, we assume that, following the law of large numbers, the most likely value for each parameter is the median of the marginalised posterior probability distribution.
+Similarly, the error bars are computed as 1-$\sigma$ deviations from the median.